 - Are looking for minority-share investors with a good network of contacts;

 - Need capital infusions to continue innovating and fueling user growth; and

 - Could offer an exponential return on investment if successful.

-Private equity firms and venture capitalists seek out vastly different investment opportunities.
+PE firms and VC firms seek out vastly different investment opportunities.
 So, what will these two types of investors expect from your business?

 What are private equity firms looking for from founders and CFOs?

-Since private equity firms look for established businesses and opportunities to tweak financial and operational practices, they expect a detailed history of financials and a proven record of revenue generation.
+Since private equity firms are in markets with established businesses and have opportunities to tweak financial and operational practices, they expect a detailed history of financials and a proven record of revenue generation.

 The more financial information you or your CFO can provide, the better your chances of landing private equity investment.
 Within the financial minutiae lies opportunities for a private equity firm to analyze those details and cut costs or improve margins.
 From the perspective of a private equity firm, more data results in more potential to improve existing business practices.

 Further, private equity firms look for large investments, often hundreds of millions to billions of dollars.
 When you hear of a publicly traded company “going private,” there’s likely a private equity firm involved.
 For example, Michael Dell made headlines in the tech community and the finance world when he took Dell private in 2013.

 While most of the headlines presented Michael Dell as the acquirer, a large private equity firm (Silver Lake) was the driving force behind the complicated transaction.
 Silver Lake used its financial strength to acquire the company for over $24 billion and force major structural changes to the tech giant.
 In the coming years, Silver Lake would restructure the business operationally, make strategic acquisitions, and eventually take the company public once again, after the company had reached its target profitability.